COVID Vaccine: Santa Clara and Alameda Counties Change Appointment Scheduling, Eligibility For Those Age 16 and Over

 SAN JOSE (CBS SF) — Two different Bay Area counties will be making changes on Thursday to how residents 16 and over will sign up for a COVID-19 vaccine starting Thursday morning, though each county is taking a different approach.

-Starting at midnight on April 8, Santa Clara County is making hundreds of thousands of South Bay residents eligible to sign up to get vaccinated by allowing those age 16 and up to schedule vaccine appointments.READ MORE: Family Ashes Among Items Stolen in 2 Palo Alto Ice Cream Shop Burglaries
+Starting at midnight on April 8, Santa Clara County is making hundreds of thousands of South Bay residents eligible to sign up to get vaccinated by allowing those age 16 and up to schedule vaccine appointments.READ MORE: COVID Reopening: San Francisco Announces Plans for Indoor Live Events to Resume

 However, county officials said people age 16 to 50 will still have to book their appointments for after the eligibility window opens for that age group starting on April 15.

-The Santa Clara County Health Departments COVID-19 website still shows that only those age 50 and older are eligible for the vaccination in accordance with current state eligibility criteria.
+As of Wednesday evening, the Santa Clara County Health Departments COVID-19 website still showed that only those age 50 and older are eligible for the vaccination in accordance with current state eligibility criteria.

 Meanwhile, Alameda County on Thursday will actually start administering COVID vaccines to people 16 and older in specific areas of Oakland, Hayward, San Leandro and San Lorenzo that have been hardest hit by the pandemic.